Fernando Manríquez

-Fernando Alejandro Manríquez Hernández (born 1 February 1984) is a Chilean professional footballer who plays for Primera B de Chile side Santiago Morning.
+Fernando Alejandro Manríquez Hernández (born 1 February 1984) is a Chilean professional footballer who plays as a midfielder for Santiago Morning in the Segunda División Profesional de Chile.

+Career

 An experienced midfielder, Manríquez has spent his entire professional in Chile, including three stints at Santiago Morning and over 170 appearances at C.D.
 Universidad de Concepción.

+After ending his contract with Santiago Morning in December 2025, he renewed with them on 20 March 2026 for the 2026 Segunda División Profesional de Chile.